 Serving in our armed forces can be incredibly demanding.
 Alongside the physical toll, it can have a huge emotional impact on our servicemen and women.
-Our Right Turn programme provides specialist support for veterans with specially trained We Are With You staff.
+The We Are With You our right turn programme provides specialist support for veterans with specially trained staff.

 Combat Stress is the UK's leading Veterans' mental health charity.

-If you serve in the Armed Forces - or used to - this information is for you and your family.
+If you serve in the Armed Forces, or used to, the Citizens' Advice can provide information to you and your family.
 Find out about help you can get in the UK and abroad, including help with education and travel costs.

-The Remembering Our Roots CIC ‘NINE S.H.I.P.S Veterans Project’ is led by two experienced facilitators, one of whom is a veteran, and one is not.
-Between them they have 18+ years’ experience of teaching bushcraft, survival and wilderness living skills courses and qualifications, facilitating, and running men’s groups and ‘Rites of Passage’ programmes.
+The Remembering Our Roots CIC 9 ships veterans project is led by 2 experienced facilitators, one of whom is a veteran, and one is not.
+Between them, they have over 18 years of experience of teaching bushcraft, survival and wilderness living skills courses and qualifications, facilitating, and running men’s groups and rites of passage programmes.

 They have experience in working with all ages and sectors of society, are passionate about supporting veterans into joyful, connected civilian lives while honouring their military service and sacrifices.